openstack/magnum/doc/source/dev/dev-manual-devstack.rst

     enable_service rabbit

+    # Ensure we are using neutron networking rather than nova networking
-    # Enable Neutron which is required by Magnum and disable nova-network.
+    # (Neutron is enabled by default since Kilo)
     disable_service n-net
     enable_service q-svc
     enable_service q-agt